alchematik/athanor/docs/core_concepts/resources.md

 ## Provider

-The provider informs Athanor of which provider is should use when managing the resource.
+The provider informs Athanor of which provider plugin should be used when managing the resource.
 You must specify the name and version of the provider.

 ## Existance

+A resource requires a flag that indicates whether the resource should exist or not.
+If the existance flag is enabled, Athanor will create the resource if it doesn't exist yet.
+If the existance flag is disabled, Athanor will destroy the resource if it exists.

 ## Identifier

-The identifier is used to uniquely identifiy a resource.
-The information required for a given resource is specified by the provider in the provider schema (learn more about provider schemas).
-The identifier could be comprised of several fields (for example: account, region, and name of bucket).
+The identifier is used so that providers can uniquely identify a resource.
+The information required for a given resource identifier is specified by the provider in the [provider schema](./providers.md#schema).
+The identifier could be comprised of several fields (for example: account, region, and name for a bucket resource identifier).
 An identifier requires an alias to be set so that Athanor can create a dependency graph of resources.

 ## Configuration